Include a CRM software,

 We have put together a quick guide on preparing for a Loyalty System and some of the considerations you should make before beginning.

 Points Based Systems

-One of the most used systems in Australian retail, Points based systems are very reliable and understood by customers.
+One of the most used systems in Australian retail, Points-based systems are very reliable and understood by customers.
 The basic premise is that a customer will earn "reward points" for purchases in-store.
 These points can be set to a $ amount each and can then be redeemed on future purchases.
-It is important to give the customers enough of a reward to make them want to use their loyalty card and points.
+It is important to give the customers enough of a reward to make them want to use their loyalty cards and points.
 It is also a good idea to have the details of how many points are earned for each $ spent displayed at the front counter.
-This not only helps customers understand the system, but also generates interest in customers that are not yet a member when they see the display.
+This not only helps customers understand the system but also generates interest in customers that are not yet a member when they see the display.

 Automatic Voucher Systems

 A variant of the above Points based system, this system allows the customer to accrue reward points, up to a set $ amount.
 When the customer reaches that $ amount, a redemption voucher is automatically printed from the receipt printer and given to the customer.
 If the set amount is relatively small (we recommend $5 or $10 for most small businesses), the customer will see a reward relatively quickly and will encourage them to remain an active member.
 The redemption voucher, like points, is redeemed in-store on a future purchase.
 An expiry date can be set on the vouchers to ensure that any outstanding liability is limited.

 Like the Automatic Voucher system, Discount Vouchers give loyal customers a redemption voucher on each purchase.
 The amount is smaller per voucher, sometimes only cents depending upon the purchase.
 The discount voucher system's benefit is that customers instantly see reward value.
 The downside is that the value can be seen as too small to even worry about keeping the receipt for next time, so many vouchers are left unredeemed.